jpcornwell/configs/README.md

 Ideas
 * Bookmarks
 * Config files
-* List of commonly used software (maybe use something like Puppet)
+* List of commonly used software